Dao258/yummly-async-crawler/README.md

   2. Extend 1 by intersecting the above mentioned extracted tag words of a recipe with those of the immediate neighboring recipes (may require caching)
 - `recipeType`
   1. ???Maybe use LSA???

+## Improvements
+- Implement classes for async functions and prevent usage of global vars
+- Make it faster by debugging workers' context switches